L8lawrence/Google-Data-Analytic-capstone-project/README.md

 3. Sort and filter the data.

- For this analysis, I used data for the last 10 months (Jan 2023 - Oct 2023) because it is more current from when i did my analysis.
+ For this analysis, I used data for the last 10 months (Jan 2023 - Oct 2023).

 4. Determine the credibility of the data.